markhaehnel/bambulab/README.md

 [![Crates.io Downloads](https://img.shields.io/crates/d/bambulab)](https://crates.io/crates/bambulab)
 [![License](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue.svg)](#license)

-🚧 **WORK IN PROGRESS** 🚧
+> 🚧 **WORK IN PROGRESS** 🚧
+>
+> This crate is still in development and not ready for production use.
+> Breaking changes may occur at any time.

-bambulab is a asnyc Rust crate that provides an client for interacting with Bambu Lab devices.
+bambulab is a async Rust crate that provides a channel based client for interacting with Bambu Lab devices over their MQTT broker.

 ## Features